City Year: Criticism

-City Year is also criticized because Corp members are paid a stipend that is below the poverty line and while being required to work an almost 50-hour work week, as well as for serving to privatize public education.
-Americorps members are exempted from many labor protections.
-As of 2022, the Segal Education award was $6,495, equal to less than a year of the national average in state public college tuition.
+City Year has been criticized, as of 2019, for paying volunteers a stipend below the poverty line while requiring them to work upwards of 50 hour work weeks.

+They have also been criticized for accepting a sponsorship from PepsiCo in light of rising rates of childhood obesity.

 City Year South Africa

 In 2001 at a conference on civil society in Cape Town, US President Bill Clinton brought a delegation of City Year Service Leaders and staff from Boston, to meet with South African President Nelson Mandela.
 Mandela was eager to implement a programme in South Africa that afforded young people the opportunity to serve their communities.
 He loved the idea of City Year and after further conversations; City Year's first international site was launched in 2005 with 110 Service Leaders in Johannesburg.

 City Year brings together a diverse group of young people for a year of voluntary service and leadership development.
 These young people work in teams as tutors, mentors and role models to children in 10 primary schools throughout Johannesburg and Soweto.
 City Year South Africa works to support the growing National Youth Service movement, with a strong belief that youth service is a powerful vehicle for developing a generation of young leaders for South Africa, promoting a culture of service across all sectors of society, addressing critical development needs in schools and communities, and addressing youth unemployment.

 City Year South Africa provides a year of full-time community service, leadership development and skills training to young South African volunteers (Service Leaders).

 Since its inception in 2005 City Year South Africa has graduated over 1,200 Service Leaders who engaged over 20,000 children through after-school programs and various other projects.
 In total these Service Leaders have completed over 1 million hours of service.